Superdry is the only global fashion brand to commit to converting the number of farmers needed to meet our organic cotton requirement.

 Organic has many positive environmental impacts and is crucial to our journey in not only reducing our water footprint.
 Organic soil is known to lock away, or sequester, far more carbon than conventional soils.

-Organic was less than 1% of last year’s cotton harvest – and as we said earlier, to meet our 100% organic goal sustainably, we need to invest in its supply.
+Organic was less than 1% of last year’s cotton harvest, to meet our 100% organic goal sustainably, we need to invest in its supply.

 Since 2018, we have been investing in organic farming in India.
 This year was our biggest yet – training 1,824 farmers on organic farming practices.
 At the time of writing this report, we have signed agreements with an additional 4,700 farmers to bring them into our training programme, directly connecting Superdry with over 6,500 farmers in FY22.